 (a) Minor subdivision.
-A minor subdivision shall be any division of a tract of land parent parcel into not more than five lots parcels abutting an existing public road within the transportation department system of primary or secondary highways and which does not create a new street or extend an existing street.
+A minor subdivision shall be any division of a parent parcel into not more than five parcels abutting an existing public road within the transportation department system and which does not create a new street or extend an existing street.

-(1) Any contiguous or internal property owned by the same subdivider, or deemed by the agent as a logical part of a contiguous or internal subdivision, cannot be subdivided into greater than five lots parcels without being reviewed as, and meeting the requirements of, a major subdivision.
-Any such subdivisions of a parent parcel shall not exceed a total of nine parcels.
+(1) Any contiguous or internal property owned by the same subdivider, or deemed by the agent as a logical part of a contiguous or internal subdivision, cannot be subdivided into greater than five parcels without being reviewed as, and meeting the requirements of, a major subdivision.
+Any such subdivisions of a parent parcel shall not exceed a total of nine parcels, including the parent parcel.

-(2) A minor subdivision may include family subdivisions as defined herein.
-Family subdivisions as allowed by section 19-17 shall not count toward this five parcel total.
+(2) Family subdivisions as allowed by section 19-17 shall not count toward this five parcel total.
 A preliminary or final plan shall include only those submittal requirements of this chapter and requirements for design and minimum requirements required by article III deemed necessary by the agent.

 (b) Major subdivision.
-A major subdivision shall be any division of a tract of land parent parcel into six or more lots parcels or any division which creates a new street or extends any existing street.
-However, where additional lots are being created for the sole purpose of permanent open space or for the purpose of being dedicated to a conservation organization, as evidenced by documentation acceptable to the director of planning director, the subdivision may be reviewed as, and meet the requirements of, a minor subdivision.
+A major subdivision shall be any division of a parent parcel into six or more parcels or any division which creates a new street or extends any existing street.
+However, where additional lots are being created for the sole purpose of permanent open space or for the purpose of being dedicated to a conservation organization, as evidenced by documentation acceptable to the planning director, the subdivision may be reviewed as, and meet the requirements of, a minor subdivision.

-(c) Townhouse or condominium Multifamily subdivision.
-A townhouse or condominium multifamily subdivision shall be a division of a tract of land into lots for townhouses or condominiums multifamily units as shown on an approved site plan pursuant to the zoning ordinance.
+(c) Multifamily subdivision.
+A multifamily subdivision shall be a division of a tract of land into lots for multifamily units as shown on an approved site plan pursuant to the zoning ordinance.
 A preliminary or final plan shall include only those requirements for design and minimum improvements required by article III of this chapter deemed necessary by the agent.

 Sec.
 19-22.
-Procedure for review of minor subdivisions, townhouse or condominium or multifamily subdivisions.
+Procedure for review of minor subdivisions or multifamily subdivisions.

-(a) The subdivider shall submit to the agent one reproducible copy plus eight prints of a final plan for a minor, townhouse or condominium or multifamily subdivision.
+(a) The subdivider shall submit to the agent one reproducible copy plus eight prints of a final plan for a minor, or multifamily subdivision.
 If a preliminary plan is submitted, the number of copies of the preliminary plans required shall be determined by the agent.
 Upon submittal, the subdivider shall pay the appropriate subdivision plan review fee.